Kicksecure/security-misc/README.md

 However, a locked root password will break rescue and emergency shell.
 Therefore, this package enables passwordless rescue and emergency shell.
-This is the same solution that Debian will likely adapt for Debian installer: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=802211
+This is the same solution that Debian will likely adopt for the Debian installer: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=802211

 See:

 - `/etc/systemd/system/emergency.service.d/override.conf`
 - `/etc/systemd/system/rescue.service.d/override.conf`

-Adverse security effects can be prevented by setting up BIOS password protection, GRUB password protection and/or full disk encryption.
+Adverse security effects can be prevented by setting up BIOS password protection, GRUB password protection, and/or full disk encryption.

 ## Console lockdown

-This uses pam_access to allow members of group `console` to use console but restrict everyone else (except members of group `console-unrestricted`) from using console with ancient, unpopular login methods such as `/bin/login` over networks as this might be exploitable.
+This uses pam_access to allow members of group `console` to use the console but restrict everyone else (except members of group `console-unrestricted`) from using the console with ancient, unpopular login methods such as `/bin/login` over networks as this might be exploitable.
 (CVE-2001-0797)

-This is not enabled by default in this package since this package does not know which users shall be added to group 'console' and thus, would break console.
+This is not enabled by default in this package since this package does not know which users should be added to group 'console' and thus, would break console access.

 See:

 - `/usr/share/pam-configs/console-lockdown-security-misc`
 - `/etc/security/access-security-misc.conf`

 ## Brute force attack protection